Anti Fatigue Mat

 2️⃣ Personalised Standing Time Recommendations

-Based on individual user data and ergonomic guidelines, smart mats can:
+Based on individual user data and ergonomic guidelines, smart mats can track cumulative standing time, recommend breaks, and even integrate with sit-stand desk controls to automate transitions.

 3️⃣ AI-Driven Ergonomic Coaching

-Over time, smart mats can learn each user’s standing patterns and provide tailored ergonomic coaching, such as:
+Over time, smart mats can learn each user’s patterns and provide tailored coaching: optimal standing session lengths, posture cues, footwear tips, and reminders to vary posture.

 4️⃣ Fleet-Level Data for WHS Insights